We earn a commission for products purchased through some links in this article.

 Controlled Blood Sugar

-Keto naturally lowers blood sugar levels – as you’re not eating as many carbs, your body can’t produce glucose.
-Dr Roked confirms that the diet helps lower your blood sugar levels because the it is naturally low in sugar.
+Dr Roked confirms that keto naturally lowers blood sugar levels – you’re not eating as many carbs, so your body can’t produce glucose.

 Better Appetite Control

 Fat is naturally more satisfying and ends up leaving us in a satiated (‘full’) state for longer.
-Which means you should find yourself craving less junk food and snacking in-between meals less.
+This means you should find yourself craving less junk food and snacking in-between meals less on the keto diet.

 Are there any side effects of the ketogenic diet?

-You may also experience cramps, specifically leg cramps, due to keto being a diuretic.
-Make sure to drink plenty of fluid and up your sodium intake (sprinkle a little salt on everything!)
+You may experience cramps, specifically leg cramps, due to keto being a diuretic.
+Make sure to drink plenty of fluid and up your sodium intake – sprinkle a little salt on everything!

 You may also experience constipation, so again, make sure you are drinking enough water and ensure the vegetables you eat contain quality fibre.